rust-lang/rust/Configurations.md

 ## `imports_granularity`

-How imports should be grouped into `use` statements.
+Controls how imports are structured in `use` statements.
 Imports will be merged or split to the configured level of granularity.

+Similar to other `import` related configuration options, this option operates within the bounds of user-defined groups of imports.
+See [`group_imports`](#group_imports) for more information on import groups.

+Note that rustfmt will not modify the granularity of imports containing comments if doing so could potentially lose or misplace said comments.

 - **Default value**: `Preserve`
 - **Possible values**: `Preserve`, `Crate`, `Module`, `Item`, `One`
 - **Stable**: No (tracking issue: [#4991](https://github.com/rust-lang/rustfmt/issues/4991))

-Note that rustfmt will not modify the granularity of imports containing comments if doing so could potentially lose or misplace said comments.

 #### `Preserve` (default):